-Any of these events could lead to clinical trial delays or failure to obtain regulatory approval, or impact our ability to successfully commercialize our current or any future product candidates once approved.
+Any of these events could lead to clinical trial delays or failure to obtain regulatory approval or impact our ability to successfully commercialize our current or any future product candidates once approved.
 Some of these events could be the basis for FDA action, including injunction, request for recall, seizure, or total or partial suspension of production.

-We currently store our biologic correlative and research specimens from clinical trials and development programs and clinical lentivectors at our research and development facility, and any damage or loss to our storage freezers would cause delays in replacement, and our business could suffer.
+We currently store our biologic correlative and research specimens from clinical trials and development programs and clinical lentivectors at our research and development facilities, and any damage or loss to our storage freezers would cause delays in replacement, and our business could suffer.

-Specimens are stored in our freezers at our research and development facility.
-If these cells are damaged, including by the loss or malfunction of our freezers or our back-up power systems, as well as by damage from fire, power loss or other natural disasters, although clinical vectors are stored at more than one site, loss of a significant supply would require manufacturing of additional vector which could cause us to incur significant additional expenses and liability, our development programs could be delayed or terminated and our business could suffer.
+Specimens are stored in our freezers at our research and development facilities.
+If these cells are damaged, including by the loss or malfunction of our freezers or our back-up power systems, as well as by damage from fire or other natural disasters, our development program could be delayed or terminated and our business could suffer.
+Loss of a significant supply would require manufacturing of additional vector which could cause us to incur significant additional expenses and liability.